Linear Alignment of Vision-language Models for Image Captioning: Introduction

 We evaluate \OurMethod on the MS-COCO \citep{lin_microsoft_2014}, Flickr30k \citep{young_from_2014}, VizWiz \citep{gurari_captioning_2020}, and MSRVTT \citep{xu_msrvtt_2016} datasets.
-By means of established metrics, \OurMethod achieves performance competitive to lightweight baselines that require over 1000 times more training effort on MS-COCO and Flickr30k, while outperforming the only available retrieval-augmented baseline, SmallCap \citep{ramos_smallcap_2023}, on VizWiz and MSRVTT.
-Additionally, we present evidence that \OurMethod transfers better across domains than SmallCap.
-Further, we evaluate the correlation of our proposed metrics with human judgement on two datasets, Flickr8k-Expert and Flickr8k-Crowdflower \citep{hodosh_framing_2013}.
-Our metrics consistently improve over the CLIP-based metrics that rely on cosine similarity \citep{hessel_clipscore_2021} and set a new state of the art in three out of four categories.
-By means of our newly proposed metrics, we outperform competitors on all four datasets.
-Moreover, we show that our metrics can be used as a filter for synthetic captions to augment the retrieval datastore of \OurMethod.
-Finally, we demonstrate that datastore augmentation via DAL leads to improved performance on our proposed metrics.
+By means of rule-based metrics, \OurMethod achieves performance competitive to lightweight baselines that require over 1000 times more training effort on MS-COCO and Flickr30k, while outperforming other lightweight competitors on VizWiz and MSRVTT.
+By means of CLIP-based metrics including those proposed in this work, \OurMethod mostly performs on-par or better than competitors on all four datasets.
+Additionally, we present evidence that \OurMethod can leverage out-of-distribution data for retrieval more effectively than other lightweight retrieval augmented methods.
+Further, we evaluate the correlation of our proposed metrics with human judgement on three datasets, Flickr8k-Expert and Flickr8k-Crowdflower \citep{hodosh_framing_2013}, and THumB \citep{kasai_transparent_2022}.
+Our metrics improve over the CLIP-based metrics that rely on cosine similarity \citep{hessel_clipscore_2021} on average across all datasets.

-In the following, we summarize our key contributions. \begin{itemize} \item We introduce \textbf{\OurMethod}, a new method for lightweight image captioning with only 1\,M trainable parameters that reaches competitive or better performance than prior approaches that require substantially more compute \item We propose \textbf{aCLIP-S} and \textbf{RefaCLIP-S}, two learning-based metrics for caption evaluation that set a new state of the art in correlation with human judgement \item We establish \textbf{DAL}, a datastore-augmentation loop for retrieval-based image captioning systems, and demonstrate its gains on established benchmarks \end{itemize}